Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 The case in which *f* is equal to the number of points in our dataset is called **leave one out cross validation**.
 This approach amounts to, for every point in the dataset, pretending that we do not know its label, using the classification algorithm to assign it a class, and then comparing this prediction against the known class.

-## Quantifying the success of a classifier with accuracy
+## A first attempt at quantifying the success of a classifier

 Before we can apply cross validation to WBC images, we should know how to answer the question, "How well did our classifier do?"
 This question may seem easy to answer, but we will see that pitfalls are lurking.